‘Virtual’ YOPEY Befriender is a winner for young and old, care homes and schools.

 Tony admits letter-writing was an old-fashioned idea with which many young people were unfamiliar, but the YOPEY Befrienders took to it, and added their own ideas.

-Ironically YOPEY went from working with about a dozen care homes face-to-face before coronavirus to supporting residents in over 1800 care homes nationwide.
-All the content created by the young people was received by the charity digitally, edited and sent on by the charity digitally to absolutely avoid transmitting coronavirus on surfaces.
+Ironically, YOPEY went from working with about a dozen care homes face-to-face before coronavirus, to supporting residents in over 1800 care homes nationwide.
+All the content created by the young people was received by the charity digitally, edited and sent on digitally to absolutely avoid transmitting coronavirus on surfaces.

 “As new care homes heard about our free service during the pandemic, they would get in touch and ask if they could have a digital pack of YOPEY Befriender content to share with their residents,” explained Tony.